This is a sponsored post written by me on behalf of Arrow Fastener. All opinions are 100% mine.

 Make this easy modern DIY wood spice rack to fit any size wall space.
 Hang one long handmade spice rack or make several to hang in a group.
 Use your own spice jars or elevate your kitchen decor by downloading and printing my free spice jar labels!

 Looking for more organizing ideas?
-Check out this post on how to Organize a Pantry And Get More Space, How To Organize A Small Kitchen And Get More Space, and How to Add Extra Shelves to Kitchen Cabinets
+Check out this post on how to Organize a Pantry And Get More Space, How To Organize A Small Kitchen And Get More Space, How to Add Extra Shelves to Kitchen Cabinets

 How to Make a DIY Wood Spice Rack

 - 1/2″ plywood cut to 2 1/4″ strip, or use a 1 x 3″ board

 - 1/4″ x 1 1/2″ wood lattice moulding